telerik/maui-docs/controls/collectionview/overview.md

 ## Key Features

-* [Selection]({% slug listview-features-selection %})&mdash;The .NET MAUI ListView supports both single and multiple selections and you can also select items on tap and hold gestures.
+* [Selection]({%slug listview-features-selection %})&mdash;The .NET MAUI CollectionView supports both single and multiple selections and you can also select items on tap and hold gestures.

-* [Different layouts and orientation]({% slug listview-features-layouts %})&mdash;You can choose between the linear and grid layout as well as define the scroll direction of the MAUI ListView layout.

-* [Items template selector]({% slug listview-item-template-selector %})&mdash;The .NET MAUI ListView control expose properties for applying different templates to each item based on a specific condition.
+* [Items template selector]({%slug listview-item-template-selector %})&mdash;The .NET MAUI CollectionView control expose properties for applying different templates to each item based on a specific condition.

-* [Grouping]({% slug listview-features-grouping %}), [sorting]({% slug listview-features-sorting %}), and [filtering]({% slug listview-features-filtering %})&mdash;You can visualize your items in groups, and also sort and filter them per with your criteria.
+* [Grouping]({% slug listview-features-grouping %})&mdash;Visualize the items in groups by using the exposed properties.
+In addition, you can apply multi-level(nested) grouping.

+* [Group headers and footers]({%slug %})&mdash;Visualize group header and footer while grouping the items in the CollectionView and cuztomize the appeariance of the header and footer.

+* [Sorting]({% slug collectionview-sorting %})&mdash;CollectionView allows you to sort the data per your criteria.

+* [Filtering]({% slug listview-features-filtering %})&mdash;Filter the items in the CollectionView by using the DelegateFilterDescriptor.

 * [Scroll bar visibility]({%slug listview-features-scrolling%})&mdash;You can define whether the vertical scrollbar will be visible while scrolling through the items.

-* [Customizable Items]({% slug listview-features-styling %})&mdash;The ListView provides styling options for customizing its items and groups.

 * [Header and footer]({%slug listview-features-header-footer%})&mdash;Add content above and below the list with the items.
 Both header and footer content are scrolled along with the ListView items.

+* [Style properties]({%slug treeview-item-style%})&mdash;The available styling properties allow you to customize the CollectionView items, groups, header and footer.
+To take advantage of the conditional styling feature provided by the CollectionView, you can use the [style selector]({%slug treeview-itemstyle-selector%}).

 ## Next steps